hectorj2f/kubefed/docs/releasing.md

 3. `./scripts/create-gh-release.sh <RELEASE_TAG>`
     - This step creates a pull request with the release `RELEASE_TAG` changes and creates a GitHub draft release.
-It outputs the URLs for each at the end of the script execution for manual merging and publishing when ready.
+It outputs the URLs for each at the end of the script execution for manual merging.
+4. Once the pull request is merged, **publish the `draft` release** when ready.

 ### Manual